viperproject/prusti-dev/user-guide/src/verify/panic.md

 This message correctly points out that the `unreachable!()` statement might actually be reachable.

-The message says "might" because by design Prusti is conservative, so it reports a verification error *unless* it can prove that the statement is unreachable, like in the following example:
+The message says "might" because Prusti is conservative, i.e., it reports a verification error *unless* it can prove that the statement is unreachable.
+Hence, Prusti successfully the example below as it can rule out that the condition in the conditional statement, `a <= 0`, holds.

 ```rust
 pub fn main() {